zapnap/sprinkle-stack/README.markdown

 Sprinkle Stack
 ==============

-A customized Rails server install stack based on "passenger-stack" by Ben Schwarz and some related work by Seth Banks (subimage).
+A customized Rails server install stack for [Sprinkle](https://github.com/sprinkle-tool/sprinkle).
+Based on "passenger-stack" by Ben Schwarz and some related work by Seth Banks (subimage).

-Needs to be run via the ruby "sprinkle" gem.
 Edit the config.rb file to set up the appropriate IP addresses and other configuration variables.
 Or customize the software that gets installed by editing install.rb.

 Running is as simple as: